apache/couchdb/share/doc/src/api/ddoc/views.rst

     compressed.
 Ignored if `include_docs` isn't ``true``.
 Default is ``false``.
   :query boolean inclusive_end: Specifies whether the specified end key should
     be included in the result.
 Default is ``true``
-  :query string key: Return only documents that match the specified key.
+  :query json key: Return only documents that match the specified key.
     *Optional*
   :query number limit: Limit the number of the returned documents to the
     specified number. *Optional*